sveltejs/svelte/documentation/docs/03-template-syntax/01-basic-markup.md

 When using {expression} inside markup, Svelte automatically converts the value to a string before rendering it and makes the expression reactive (similar to wrapping it in $derived).
 The conversion follows JavaScript's standard behavior:

-- Primitive values (number, boolean, string) are directly converted to strings.
+- Primitive values (numbers, booleans, strings) are directly converted to strings.
+- Objects are converted based on JavaScript’s type coercion rules:

+  - If an object defines a [Symbol.toPrimitive](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) method, it takes precedence and determines how the object is converted.
-- Objects call their .toString() method (if not overridden, it defaults to [object Object]).
+  - Otherwise, if a [toString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/toString) method is present, it is called.
+If not overridden, it defaults to "[object Object]".
+  - If toString() is not available or does not return a primitive, JavaScript may fall back to [valueOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf), which may be used if it returns a primitive value.
+  - Additionally, an object with a [Symbol.toStringTag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) property affects how it is represented when coerced to a string.

-- Undefined and null are treated as empty strings ("").
+- undefined and null are treated as empty strings ("").
 - Expressions using runes ($state, $derived, etc.) maintain their specific reactive behavior.

 ```svelte